 - testing for antibodies to brucellosis

 Tell your doctor if you have flu-like symptoms and have been exposed to animals that might have brucellosis.
 Exposure doesn’t need to be recent.
-You could be infected even if your contact with animals occurred months ago.
-The incubation period of this disease may be anywhere from one week to over two months.
+You could have brucellosis even if your contact with animals occurred months ago.
+If you get this disease, it can take anywhere from one week to two months for symptoms to appear.

-Antibiotics will not always eliminate the bacteria that cause this condition.
-Your doctor may have to try several drugs before the disease is finally treated.
+Antibiotics will not always eliminate the bacteria that cause brucellosis.
+Your doctor may have to prescribe several drugs before the disease is fully treated.
 In some cases, the bacteria may remain despite treatment.
-You could end up with brucellosis long-term.

 Some of these complications can be lethal.
-Fortunately, fatality is rare.
+Fortunately, death from brucellosis is rare.
 The mortality rate for brucellosis is as low as 2 percent.
-Survival is expected, particularly for people without complications.
+Most people with brucellosis are expected to survive the disease, especially if they don’t have complications.

 - Avoid consuming raw meat or unpasteurized milk, cheese, and ice cream.

-- Wear gloves and protective glasses when handling animal meat.
+- Wear gloves and protective glasses when handling animals or animal tissues.

 - Cover any open wounds on your skin when coming in contact with animal blood.

-- Wear protective clothing and gloves when providing aid during animal birth.
+- Wear protective clothing and gloves when helping animals give birth.

-There is a vaccine for animals.
-You should look into it if you own or work with animals.
-However, there is no vaccine for brucellosis in humans.
-That’s why it’s important to avoid infection.
+There is a brucellosis vaccine for animals.
+If you work with domestic animals, you should consider vaccinating them for brucellosis.
+Unfortunately, there is no vaccine for brucellosis in humans.
+That’s why it’s important to take other steps to protect yourself from the bacteria.